spotify/scio/README.md

 - `scio-core`: core library
 - `scio-test`: test utilities, add to your project as a "test" dependency
-- `scio-bigquery`: Add-on for BigQuery, included in `scio-core` but can also be used standalone
+- `scio-bigquery`: add-on for BigQuery, included in `scio-core` but can also be used standalone
-- `scio-bigtable`: Add-on for Bigtable
+- `scio-bigtable`: add-on for Bigtable
-- `scio-cassandra2`: Add-on for Cassandra 2.x
+- `scio-cassandra2`: add-on for Cassandra 2.x
-- `scio-cassandra3`: Add-on for Cassandra 3.x
+- `scio-cassandra3`: add-on for Cassandra 3.x
-- `scio-elasticsearch`: Add-on for Elasticsearch
+- `scio-elasticsearch`: add-on for Elasticsearch
-- `scio-extra`: Extra utilities for working with collections, Breeze, etc.
+- `scio-extra`: extra utilities for working with collections, Breeze, etc.
-- `scio-hdfs`: Add-on for HDFS IO
+- `scio-hdfs`: add-on for HDFS IO
-- `scio-jdbc`: Add-on for JDBC IO
+- `scio-jdbc`: add-on for JDBC IO
-- `scio-tensorflow`: Add-on for [TensorFlow](http://tensorflow.org/) TFRecords IO and prediction
+- `scio-tensorflow`: add-on for [TensorFlow](http://tensorflow.org/) TFRecords IO and prediction

 # License